-(b)- Household Products:- Domestic Insecticides- Mosquito repellent coils & Fabric whitener.
+(b) Household Products: Domestic Insecticides - Mosquito Repellent Coils & Fabric Whitener

-Your Company is also engaged in the manufacture of Mosquito repellent coils and fabric whitener to cater to house hold requirements.

-Your Company has a state-of-the-art facility in Bhopal, Madhya Pradesh for the production of Ultramarine Blue Powder.
-There is a consistent demand for this product and is continually increasing.
-This product is manufactured under 100% buy back arrangement with Reckitt Benckiser.
+Our company also produces mosquito repellent coils and fabric whitener to meet household needs.
+We operate a cutting-edge facility in Bhopal, Madhya Pradesh, dedicated to the production of Ultramarine Blue Powder, which continues to see consistent and growing demand.
+This product is manufactured under a 100% buyback arrangement with Reckitt Benckiser.